The Prescription Drug Searches will be unavailable Friday, July 10th from 9:00 PM until Saturday, July 11th at 1:00 AM.

 U.S. Food and Drug Administration (FDA)-approved drugs for AD symptoms include the cholinesterase inhibitors donepezil, rivastigmine, and galantamine and the N-methyl-D-aspartate antagonist, memantine.
 These drugs, either alone or in combination, focus on managing cognitive and functional symptoms of the disease and have not been shown to alter disease trajectory.
 The evidence for efficacy is limited and these agents are associated with significant side effects.

-Radiopharmaceuticals for PET Imaging
+Radiopharmaceuticals for Positron Emission Tomography Imaging

 In 1994, the fludeoxyglucose (FDG) F18 radiotracer was originally approved by the FDA through the New Drug Application (NDA) process (NDA20306).
 The original indication was for "the identification of regions of abnormal glucose metabolism associated with foci of epileptic seizures."
 Added indications in 2000 were for "Assessment of glucose metabolism to assist in the evaluation of malignancy…" and "Assessment of patients with coronary artery disease and left ventricular dysfunction…."
 FDA approval of FDG does not include the evaluation of patients with cognitive decline.
 Multiple manufacturers have approved NDAs for FDG.